 - National Railroad Museum

 Things To Do In Ashwaubenon

 Ashwaubenon is home to many parks and playgrounds.
 One can visit the Fort Howard Park, Canterbury Park, Ashwaumobay Memorial Park, Smith Park, and Cooke Park.
-The local museums like National Railroad Museum and Ashwaubeon Historical Society Museum provide absorbing insights into the history of this area.
+The local museums like National Railroad Museum and Ashwaubeon Historical Society Museum provide insights into the history of this area.
 One can shop at the Bay Park Square Shopping Center.
 The Bay Beach Amusement Park is few miles away.
-One can also plan a day trip to the Heritage Hill State Park and Plamann County Park.
+Taking a day trip to the Heritage Hill State Park and Plamann County Park is another great option.

 Austin Straubel International Airport is nearby.